 Obama V. Romney on ENDA

-November 2, 2012 by Maureen McCarty, HRC Associate Director of Digital Media
+November 2, 2012 by Maureen McCarty, HRC Deputy Director of Marketing

 Both President Obama and Mitt Romney have spoken extensively about job creation for Americans.
 However, on the other side of the coin- and far less talked about this election – is the stark reality of employment discrimination LGBT Americans face.
 In 29 states, it is legal for someone to be fired simply for their sexual orientation, and to be fired in 34 states for their general identity.